mcoted/slist/README.md

 ===================================

 SList is a lightweight Lisp compiler written in C++.
-It is designed to be easy to embed in any existing C++ projet to add Lisp scripting support.
+It is designed to be added as a scripting language into existing C++ projects.
-It also provides a basic interactive prompt.

  * It supports every basic Lisp concepts.
  * It has no external dependencies.